BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/using-inspiration-framework.md

 3. `Public/Tags/[TagId].lsf`

 ### Backgrounds.lsx
-_Note: This is unnecessary if you're just adding goals to vanilla backgrounds_
+> This is unnecessary if you're just adding goals to vanilla backgrounds_ {.is-info}

 Here is where you define custom background entries.
 They'll look something like this:
 ```xml